-Request more information about programs at San Jose City College by clicking on the links below:
+Get more information about San Jose City College by clicking links below:

 San Jose City College, located in San Jose, California, was founded in 1921 and is one of the 112 community colleges that constitute the California Community College System.
 Originally known as San Jose Junior College, the school was renamed in 1958; five years after the San Jose School District took over operation of the school from San Jose State College.
 The school was then given an independent community college district which currently includes San Jose, Milpitas as well as portions of other neighboring cities, serving over 700,000 residents within its service area.
 Originally located in downtown San Jose, the school moved to a new permanent home on Moorpark Avenue.